carbon-design-system/carbon-website-archive/src/content/guidelines/content/guidance.md

 ## Active and passive voice

-The _active voice_ is direct and punchy, and emphasizes the subject of the verb.
-When a sentence is written in active voice, the subject performs an action, denoted by the verb—the subject "acts upon" the verb in these sentences.
+The _active voice_ is direct and punchy, and emphasizes the subject of the sentence.
+The subject clearly "acts upon" the verb (hence, "active").
 For example, "John ate the apple."
 In situations where either voice will work, generally choose the active voice for more directness.

 <grid-wrapper col_lg="8" flex="true">
     <do-dont-example correct=true label="Active Voice" text='"Next, the admin configures access privileges."'></do-dont-example>
     <do-dont-example label='Passive Voice' text='"Next, access privileges are configured by the admin."'></do-dont-example>
 </grid-wrapper>

-The _passive voice_, on the other hand, flips the construction so that the subject is secondary to the verb and object (hence, passive).
+The _passive voice_, on the other hand, flips the construction so that the subject is secondary to the verb and object (hence, "passive").
 Often, the subject is not even included in the sentence.
-For example, "_The apple was eaten by John_" or just "_The apple was eaten_".
-Only sentences that contain direct objects can be reconstructed into the passive voice.
+For example, "_The apple was eaten by John_" or just "_The apple was eaten_."
+Only sentences that contain direct objects can be constructed in the passive voice.
 Thus, "_John ate_" cannot be constructed passively.

  The passive voice makes for a more natural tone in certain use cases.
 For example, if the true subject of the sentence is a system, and the human is secondary, passive voice can be acceptable.